-Traveling to the UK With Your Dog: 2026 Rules
+Traveling to the UK With Your Dog: 2026 Entry Rules

 This post may contain affiliate links.
 Disclosure

-Updated for 2026 with post-Brexit pet travel rules, approved route changes, and current entry requirements.
+Updated February 2026 with post-Brexit pet travel rules, approved route information, and current UK entry requirements.

-The United Kingdom is one of the trickier destinations for traveling with a dog.
-Since Brexit, the rules have changed, and the UK now operates its own pet travel scheme separate from the EU system.
-The country’s strict quarantine history (which lasted until 2000) means regulations are taken seriously, and there is very little flexibility in how they are applied.
+The United Kingdom is one of the more demanding destinations for traveling with a dog.
+Since Brexit, the UK operates its own pet travel scheme separate from the EU system.
+The country’s strict quarantine history (which lasted until 2000) means regulations are applied rigorously, with very little flexibility.
+Non-compliance results in your dog being refused entry or placed in quarantine.

 Understanding the UK’s Pet Travel Rules (Post-Brexit)

-Since the UK left the EU on January 1, 2021, pet travel rules have been governed by the UK’s own Animal and Plant Health Agency (APHA).
-The system is similar to the EU Pet Travel Scheme but with some important differences.
+Since January 1, 2021, pet travel to the UK is governed by the UK’s own Animal and Plant Health Agency (APHA).
+The system is similar to the EU Pet Travel Scheme but with some critical differences.
+You cannot use an EU Pet Passport to enter the UK from a non-EU country.

 |---|---|---|

-The Critical Difference: No EU Pet Passport for UK Entry
+No EU Pet Passport for UK Entry from the US

-The tapeworm treatment requirement is one of the most commonly missed steps.
-Your dog must be treated with a product containing praziquantel (such as Droncit or Drontal) by a licensed veterinarian no fewer than 24 hours and no more than 120 hours (1-5 days) before arrival in the UK.
+This is the most commonly missed step and the most unforgiving.
+Your dog must be treated with a product containing praziquantel (such as Droncit or Drontal) by a licensed veterinarian no fewer than 24 hours and no more than 120 hours (5 days) before arrival in the UK.

 The treatment must be recorded with: